TakeoO/laravel-service-layer/README.md

 - Add Service trait to your Controller.php class (if you extend it  with all your controllers) or to every controller class in which you want to use Service layer

+**By default all services are created as singletons, if you want to create non singleton class, provided its alias in "service.non-singleton" array**

 ## Code